EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-temperature stress on gpp_potential based on GPP - MOD17 model
+Temperature effect on GPP based on the MOD17 model.

 **Parameters**
 - **Fields**